kevinolega/minimalchanges/_posts/2016-05-12-10-reasons-why-you-should-blog.md

 In order to be in control, we can take what is useful and discard what is useless.

+I ripped off that line from Bruce Lee but the truth is, that's what we do every day.
+We pick up lessons that will help us and work on letting go of bad habits and wrong ideas that hurt us.

-Over time we have some lists of ideas that work and doesn't work that we can refer to later.
+When you write things down, over time you will have some lists of ideas that work and doesn't work that you can refer to later on.

 **4. Hold yourself accountable**.

+Whenever I read my blog, I find myself asking myself the following questions.

 Did I keep my promises?

 Did I accomplish my goals?

+The answer is often.

 Yeah, some of it.

-I won a few and failed at the others.
+I won a few victories and failed at many of the other attepmts.

 I got all my gadget goals but failed to marry the girl in the intro story.

 Yeah that sucks.
-Next objective will be written and inspected in the future.
+But as I keep writing lists and goals, I find that the next objective I have written will inevitably be inspected in the future and as a result, I also find myself, gravitating toward my written targets.

 **5. Improve your communication**.

 My 2016 self and my 2011 self are worlds apart when it comes to communication.

-I found at least ten typing errors, incomplete thoughts and things that didn't make sense in each of the blog posts I review.
+I found at least ten typing errors, incomplete thoughts and things that didn't make sense at each of the blog posts that I reviewed.

-I'll have to go back and correct each of that.
+I'll have to go back and correct what I find.

-As I write and revisit an idea, I often discover a better way of saying what I mean because I consistently ask myself "How can I say it better?"
+As I write and revisit an idea, I often discover a better way of saying what I meant because I consistently ask myself the question "How can I say it better?"

-Over time I got really effective.

 **6. Establish credentials**.